William Stanley Mazeroski

 Hall of Famer Bill Mazeroski played seventeen years in the majors, all with the Pittsburgh Pirates.
 His defense is ample testimony to his HOF induction.
-He never even came close to hitting .300 in any season and finished his career with a mediocre .260 career batting average and a sub-par OBP of just under 30 percent, due to his outstanding defense he was named to ten All-Star teams and won eight Gold Gloves.
+He never even came close to hitting .300 in any season and finished his career with a mediocre .260 career batting average and a sub-par OBP of just under 30 percent.
+Due to his outstanding defense he was named to ten All-Star teams and won eight Gold Gloves.
 In the 1960 World Series, which the Pirates won, he slugged .640 and hit one of the most famous home runs in baseball history.

 In 1954, 17-year-old Bill Mazeroski signed with Pittsburgh as a shortstop and after one season in the minors was moved to second base by Pirates' President, Branch Rickey.
 Mazeroski was in the minors from 1954 to 1956 with Williamsport and Hollywood.

 He made his major league debut in July 1956 and stayed in the lineup, appearing in 81 games during the remainder of the season.
 He continued to be the regular second baseman for many years after that.

 He won his first Gold Glove in 1958, the second year it was awarded and the first year it was awarded in both leagues.
 Mazeroski eventually became one of the best defensive second basemen in history with a lifetime .983 fielding percentage.
 The 10-time All-Star led the National League in assists nine times, fielding percentage three times, and double plays eight times.
 Working with Gene Alley at short, Bill Mazeroski holds the major league record for double plays by a second baseman (1706).